romanofski/zyklop/README.rst

     * Python >= 2.6 (Python >= 2.7 for tests)
     * rsync installed
-    * locate installed with up-to-date database on the remote system
+    * **locate** installed with up-to-date database on the remote system

 First Steps
 ===========

 If you are new to ssh, setup an ssh configuration first.
-If you are dealing with a lot of servers, giving them an alias makes them easier to remember and you don't have to type as much.
+If you are dealing with a lot of servers, giving them an alias makes it easier to remember.

     #.
 Create an ssh configuration in your SSH home, e.g.::